scverse/squidpy_notebooks/docs/source/auto_tutorials/tutorial_seqfish.rst

 the *Haematoendothelial progenitors*.
 Of course, results do not perfectly overlap, and this could be due to several factors:

-- the construction of the neighbors graph (which in our case is not informed by the radius, as we did not have access to this information) and by
+  - the construction of the neighbors graph (which in our case is not informed by the radius, as we did not have access to this information).
   - the number of permutation of the neighborhood enrichment (500 in the original publication against the default 1000 in our implementation).

 We can also visualize the spatial organization of cells again, and appreciate the proximity of specific cell clusters.
 For this, we'll use :func:`scanpy.pl.spatial` again.

 ..
-GENERATED FROM PYTHON SOURCE LINES 82-97
+GENERATED FROM PYTHON SOURCE LINES 80-94

 .. code-block:: default

     sc.pl.spatial(
         adata,